Ghost Tropic

-Ghost Tropic is the fifth regular studio album by Songs: Ohia.
-It was recorded by Mike Mogis at Dead Space Recording Studio in Lincoln, Nebraska.
-The album's name refers to two short instrumentals that are surrounded by six vocal tracks of at least five and up to twelve minutes length.
-The reviews noted the somber and dark mood permeating the album.
+Critical reception

 According to Pitchfork, "Ghost Tropic (...) sounds as though it were recorded live in a haunted hut somewhere in an Ecuadorian rainforest.
 At night."
 AllMusic was less sanguine: "Everything moves as slowly as a three-legged dog, and anyone neither patient enough nor attuned to Molina's style of songcraft (imagine Neil Young doing very mellow gypsy folk music) might very well be put to sleep."